dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 The die kept rolling.

-6. Henry and Megan Petscom.
+\6.
+Henry and Megan Petscom.
 NO.

-2. Sheila Napster.
+\2.
+Sheila Napster.
 I WISH I COULD.

-6. Evan Cortez.
+\6.
+Evan Cortez.
 NO.

-5. The Dyson Family.
+\5.
+The Dyson Family.
 NO.

-1. Michelle and Paul Imax.
+\1.
+Michelle and Paul Imax.
 NO.

-3. Karen Motorola.
+\3.
+Karen Motorola.
 I WISH I COULD.

-4. Horace Java.
+\4.
+Horace Java.
 NO.

-6. Chad and Mary Shipworks.
+\6.
+Chad and Mary Shipworks.
 NO.

-4. Cole Thompson.
+\4.
+Cole Thompson.
 NO.

-1. Shauna Digimind.
+\1.
+Shauna Digimind.
 NO.

-4. Wesley and Valentine Morgenstern.
+\4.
+Wesley and Valentine Morgenstern.
 NO.

 We went back to our base of operations, my mother’s house, and went over the numbers.

 Out of 14 houses, I hadn’t gotten a single YES.
 But I got three I WISH I COULDs.
 For now, we were calling those wins.
 It wasn’t enough to pin down a slogan though.
 We just needed to keep at it.
+It was going to require more than four hours per day.

 Whitley said she wanted to leave to take care of filing the paperwork and pulling stats on past elections right away.
-But before she left though, my mother came in.
+But before she left, my mother came in.
 Her arms folded, she simply said, “You’ll never win this town unless you can get the support of folks out on the beach.”

 She spoke with such authority.
 There was no reason to doubt it either.
 The beach folks were rich and influential.